How to Win a Full-Time Investment Banking Offer as an International Student in a Non-Target Master’s Program

 A: Pick a STEM major or, if necessary, add a second major that qualifies as STEM so you can work for 36 months after graduation without applying for an H-1B visa.

-A lot of people assume that only the bulge-bracket banks can hire international students, but this is not true in my experience – smaller firms can still do it, especially if you have the 29-month OPT period.
+A lot of people assume that only the bulge bracket investment banks can hire international students, but this is not true in my experience – smaller firms can still do it, especially if you have the 29-month OPT period.

 If you cannot realistically get an offer at a large bank, be honest with yourself and focus your efforts elsewhere.